Long Division Calculator

 Example 1

-Patrick was given $150 for his birthday.
-He likes toy railways and wants to update his collection of trains.
-Each train costs $11.
-How many trains can Patrick buy?
-How much money will he have left?
+Patrick received $150 for his birthday.
+He loves model railways and wants to expand his collection of trains.
+If each train costs $11, how many trains can Patrick buy?
+How much money will he have left over?

 Solution

-To find the solution to this problem, we need to perform long division with remainders.
-The quotient part of the answer will represent the number of trains Patrick can buy, and the remainder will represent the amount of money he will have left.
+To solve this math problem, we need to perform long division with remainders.
+The quotient of our answer will represent the exact number of trains Patrick can purchase, while the remainder will represent the amount of unspent money he gets to keep.

 150 / 11 = 13 R7.